Danny Ellis’ fingerprints are all over Las Vegas.

 “I was going to work every day, I was making money, I was working with people I liked.
 But I could do it with my eyes closed.
 It was a dead end,” he said.

-That year, his company won a bid with Touchstone Builders, subcontracting for The Korte Company to frame a main office for the luxury apartment complex.
+That year, his company won a bid for Touchstone Living, subcontracting for The Korte Company to frame a main headquarters for the private home developer.

 Danny still doesn’t know quite how it happened, but somehow, he caught the attention of the Korte project supervisor, who passed his name along to Greg Korte.
 Soon after, that superintendent told Danny to write up a resume.
 And then he said, “We’d like to offer you a position.”